SAP/spartacus-docs/_pages/dev/features/anonymous-consent.md

 _Warning_: to preserve backwards compatibility, the notice will still be displayed if the Anonymous Consent feature is disabled.
 However, if you add the CMS `NoticeTextParagraph` component (and have the Anonymous Consent feature disabled), you will see duplicated notice, like shown on the screen shot below:

 ![duplicated notice]({{ site.baseurl }}/assets/images/footer-duplicate-notice.png)

+In this case, you can either enable Anonymous Consent feature or remove the `NoticeTextParagraph` CMS component.

 ### Enabling Anonymous Consent